|

 Adelaide in June but soon returned to Melbourne with his wife and infant

-daughter; until 1864 he practised in Fitzroy, becoming its first health
+daughter; until 1864 he practised in Fitzroy, becoming its first health officer,

-lieutenant, captain in 1867.
+captain in 1867.
 An original and active member of the Victorian

 Medical Association, Tracy later joined the rival